cameronshinn/tiny-tpu/README.md

 ## Building Hardware

-All Verilog files should be compiled on Alterra Quartus 15.0.
+All Verilog files should be compiled on Altera Quartus 15.0.
 Other versions are not guaranteed to work.

 ## Software